HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-student-instructions.md

 - Every chat in the server will follow the instructions in the [`#bot-instructions🔝`](https://discord.com/channels/1194766712680222800/1194766713267433554) channel
   - Specifically, every message tagged with a `🤖` reaction/emoji is added to the bots' 'System Prompt'
     - The 'System Prompt' is (roughly speaking) a set of instructions that is stuffed into the bot's head to define its behavior
-- In this assignment you will be adding new system prompts to your category so that you can have conversations with the bot that a pre-configured to your project plans
+- In this Exercise you will be adding new system prompts to your category so that you can have conversations with the bot that a pre-configured to your project plans
 ---
 ## Task - set up your space